 Southern Circuit parks, like Selous and Ruaha, are visited by about a quarter of all tourists and offer similar Big Five wildlife viewing experiences.
 Big Five animals include lion, leopard, elephant, rhino and buffalo.

-Western areas are famous for their chimpanzee tracking safaris in Mahale Mountains and Gombe national park, as well as the largest buffalo herds in the world seen in Katavi.
+Western parks are famous for their chimpanzee tracking safaris in the Mahale Mountains and Gombe National Park, as well as the largest buffalo herds in the world seen in Katavi.

-A Unesco World Heritage Site and Tanzania’s oldest reserve, Serengeti is best known for the Great Wildebeest Migration, taking place from late January to September.
-It is a classic safari destination attracting the largest numbers of preditor animals in the world.
+A UNESCO World Heritage Site and Tanzania’s oldest reserve, Serengeti is best known for the Great Wildebeest Migration, taking place from late January to September.
+It is a classic safari destination attracting the largest number of predator animals in the world.

-During the Great Migration to the bordering Masai Mara in Kenya, the plains all full of herds of wildebeest, zebra, and gazelle – exceeding over 2 million animals.
+During the Great Migration to the border of the Masai Mara National Park in Kenya, the plains are full of herds of wildebeest, zebra, and gazelle – exceeding over 2 million animals.
 Predators tend to trail the herds, picking off the weak, so you can expect to see their hunt quite close.